helmanofer/pydantic-prompter/docs/index.md

 # Welcome to Pydantic Prompter

-This library helps you build prompts easily using Pydantic
+Pydantic Prompter is a lightweight tool designed for effortlessly constructing prompts and obtaining Pydantic objects as outputs.

-This library is using [OpenAi function calling API](https://platform.openai.com/docs/guides/gpt/function-calling)
+This library leverages the [OpenAi function calling API](https://platform.openai.com/docs/guides/gpt/function-calling) for its functionality.

-The library's API was inspired by [DeclarAI](https://github.com/vendi-ai/declarai)
+The design of the library's API draws inspiration from [DeclarAI](https://github.com/vendi-ai/declarai)

 ## Usage
 #### Basic usage
-using Jinja2 templates
+To utilize Pydantic Prompter with Jinja2 templates, follow the example below:

 ```py
 --8<-- "examples/rank_movies.py"
 ```
 #### Simple string formatting
-Injecting your conversation history using simple string formatting
+For injecting conversation history through straightforward string formatting, refer to this example:

 ```py
 --8<-- "examples/history_injection.py"
 ```
 #### Jinja2 advance usage
-Injecting your conversation history using Jinja2 loops
+For more advanced usage involving Jinja2 loops to inject conversation history, consider the following code snippet:

 ```py hl_lines="13-15"
 --8<-- "examples/history_injection_jinja.py"
 ```

 ## Best practices

-Explicitly state the parameter name you want to get, in this example, `title`
+When using Pydantic Prompter, it is recommended to explicitly specify the parameter name you wish to retrieve, as demonstrated in the example below, where title is explicitly mentioned:

 ```py hl_lines="2"
 class RecommendationTitleResponse(BaseModel):